DDews/Snakes/README.md

 # Snakes
 Local play snake game for 3DS homebrew/cfw

-_This is just in Alpha stage right now._
+_This is in BETA stage right now._

+For more information, check out the GBATemp thread: https://gbatemp.net/threads/beta-release-snakes-local-play-1-8-players.456194/

 _Note:_ Ignore the failed experiment source.
 I am only keeping it in case there's a workaround.